You're Bargaining team is

 Mediation: Both sides sit down with a federal mediator and try to work out our differences to come to a final product.
 Give and take is part of every contract and the mediator is there to smooth the process and give us an outside perspective to find a resolution.
 We get 2 of these before we can go to Arbitration.

 Arbitration: We have non-binding Arbitration.
 Much like mediation arbitration is where we sit down with a third party.
 But instead of the give and take, it is more like a legal presentation.
-We present our side of the contract with justification, the District does the same and then the Arbitrator goes to their neutral corner and comes up with their assessment of both contracts and their solution.
+We present our side of the contract with justification, the District does the same, then both teams have 30 days to submit briefs refuting the other positions during the hearing.
+Then the Arbitrator goes to their neutral corner and comes up with their assessment of both contracts and their solution.
 Basically an outline of what they think the contract should be.
 We can either take it or not.
 We can start bargaining again using it.
 We have a lot of options.
-So does the District
+So does the District.
+But the rules pre covid were that we have to meet one more time after the report before they can impose or we can call a strike vote

 Imposition: This is where it can get ugly.
-At this point if one or both sides reject the Arbitrators decisions than the District can impose their last best contract offer.
-Which at this point is their first and you can download that below.
+At this point if one or both sides reject the Arbitrators decisions OR 90 days from the date our Arbitrator was chosen, than the District can impose their last best contract offer.
+Which at this point is their second and you can download that below.
 That is where we have a Strike Vote

 Strike Vote: Strike vote will happen in each building by paper ballot.
 Tabulated in our office.
 The board will be there along with Building Representatives.
 This does NOT start a work action but gives CEA the option to strike if need be.
 EVERYONE gets to vote.
 Member and Non-Member.
 If the bargaining unit chooses to strike we will notify the District and hopefully get back to the table and hammer out a deal.